UselessPickles/promise-delegate/README.md

 A simple type-safe wrapper around a `Promise` that provides an object-oriented interface for settling (resolving/rejecting) the promise.

-Written in TypeScript, and distriuted as both an ES module and CJS module with type definitions and source maps.
+Written in TypeScript, and distributed as both an ES module and CJS module with type definitions and source maps.

 # Contents